-- a. the language of instruction

-- b. the content of the course

-- c. the number of credits

-- d. the learning outcomes

-- e. the interim examination method

-- f. the examiner, the lecturers and the coordinator,

-- g. the teaching methods

-- h. whether any prior knowledge is mandatory (Dutch: vereist) and whether any prior knowledge is assumed (Dutch: verondersteld);

-- whether there are any obligations or requirements with regard to study progress before a student may register for the course and take the interim examination.

-- j. whether the course has a maximum number of registrations.

-- k.
-Whether the course is offered as an online course (course description "Online").
+- a. the language of instruction - b. the content of the course - c. the number of credits - d. the learning outcomes - e. the interim examination method - f. the examiner, the lecturers and the coordinator - g. the teaching methods - h. the location (city) where the education is provided - i. whether any prior knowledge is mandatory (Dutch: vereist) and whether any prior knowledge is assumed (Dutch: verondersteld) - j. whether there are any obligations or requirements with regard to study progress before a student may register for the course and take the interim examination. - k. whether the course has a maximum number of registrations. - I. Whether the course is offered as an online course.

-Article 30 Abbreviations for teaching methods
+Article 29 Abbreviations for teaching methods

 In elaboration of Article 28 sub b and sub g, the following applies.
-In the descriptions of the courses, the following abbreviations for various teaching methods are used:
+In the descriptions of the courses, the following abbreviations for various teaching methods can be used: